AndreaEnricoFranzoni/pacs_23_24_challenge3/README.md

 Function and boundary conditions are pased through `muparser` encoding for the string (`pi` has to be passed as `_pi`).

 # Weak points
 I apologize in advance for the code, and the challenge in general, since it has been "solved" horribly by me.
 I am not taking it as an excuse but I could dedicate to it barely 4 days since I was returning home from Erasmus experience, having had there the exam session in the past weeks.
 I wanted to try the same to do it, I know that is not respecting minimally course's expectations.
 I was barely able to write a first draft code.
-I am sorry if correction will make you lose time.
+I am sorry if correcting it will make you lose time.

 Generally:
  - I have no idea of the code efficiency from parallel point of view.
 I think is quite bad, especially in solution updating.